syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Offline-Installer.md

    * **Use Unlock Key**

    N> While installing the Syncfusion installer, by default **Login To Install** screen will be displayed.
 You can provide the email ID and password registered with Syncfusion for unlocking the Essential Studio installer and your license will be configured.
-To unlock the installer with License Key, you can select the **Use Unlock Key** option in the Installer and you will be prompt to enter the license key.
+TO unlock the installer with License Key, you can select the **Use Unlock Key** option in the Installer and you will be prompt to enter the license key.

    **Login To Install**

    You should enter your Syncfusion Direct-Trac login credentials.
-If you don't have Syncfusion Direct-Trac login credentials, then you can click on Sign Up to create a new account.
+If you don't have Syncfusion Direct-Trac login credentials, then you can click on Sign Up to a create new account.
 Else if you forgot your password, click on Reset Password to create new password.
 Here Email address and Password is validated and the Platform Selection window opens.

    ![Login credentials](ES-Installer-for-Individual-Platform_images/Step-by-Step-Installation_img2.png)